boggydigital/coost/README.md

 In certain scenarios it might not be practical to implement a full authentication flow - for example for headless services that don't expect or allow user input.

-To support those scenarios pesco provides (relatively) easy way to import existing browser session cookies.
+To support those scenarios coost provides (relatively) easy way to import existing browser session cookies.
 Here is how to do that (using Google Chrome as the browser, though it should generally work with any browser):